 SUPPLIER RELATIONSHIP MANAGEMENT

-If you are interested in booking a course with us please contact our Operations Manager via email at firstname.lastname@example.org
+If you are interested in booking a course with us, or have any questions about our tutor led virtual classrooms, please contact our Operations Manager via email at firstname.lastname@example.org

 Why this course is different

 Our 2-day supplier relationship training program is mission critical to running a successful business, but they can also be a source of risks for a company’s supply chains.
 Instead of being an effective tool a supplier contract can be the source of disputes, damages and litigation.

 These risks can be mitigated through supplier management.

 This training program will provide strategies that make a difference in daily business

 • Identify key risks (product, price, people, place or procurement)